OncaLLM/oncallm/landing-page/README.md

 For questions or support:
 - Open an issue in the repository
-- Contact the OnCallM team
+- Contact the OncaLLM team
 - Check the main project documentation

 ---